apache/infrastructure-website/content/pages/new-committers-guide.md

   - <a href="#what-is-a-committer">What is a committer?</a>
   - <a href="#becoming-a-committer">Becoming a committer</a>
       - <a href="#the-committers-way">The Committer's Way</a>
-      - <a href="#submitting-your-individual-contributor-license-agreement-icla">Submitting Your Individual Contributor License Agreement (ICLA)</a>
+      - <a href="#submitting-your-individual-contributor-license-agreement-icla">Submitting your Individual Contributor License Agreement (ICLA)</a>
       - <a href="#acceptance-of-your-icla">Acceptance of your ICLA</a>
       - <a href="#apache-committer-account-creation">Apache Committer account creation</a>
       - <a href="#set-up-your-apacheorg-email-address">Set up your @apache.org email address</a>